-As students transition from face-to-face course delivery to online delivery, BC has suggestions to make the move a successful one.
+As students transition from face-to-face course delivery to online delivery, Baker College has suggestions to make the move a successful one.
 Some students are already successfully taking online courses and are well prepared for the change, while others are new to online.
 Regardless, everyone can benefit from the suggestions below:

 Stick to your current routine and use the scheduled time each day to engage in your courses.
 Just like attending on campus, plan your day around your classes.
 You already have this time planned in your week, so log into your course in Canvas, join discussions, ask questions, watch instructor lectures, read new content, complete assignments, etc… and keep working on your academic goals!